pdgilbert/eg_stm_hal/README.md

 The crate uses `embedded-hal 1.0.0 alpha`.
 It works with hal crates built with older embedded-hal by using a `compat()` shim to satisfy traits.
 It builds but may not be showing correctly in this table because the tests for the table are using  `embedded-hal 0.2.4`.

-- Previously there was an example using [dht11](https://github.com/plorefice/dht11-rs) but I did not get it to run.
+- Previously there was an example using [dht11](https://github.com/plorefice/dht11-rs) but I couls not get it to run.

-- Previously there were examples using [mr-git](https://github.com/mr-glt/sx127x_lora) or forks which compiled but I did not get them to run.
+- Previously there were examples using [sx127x_lora](https://github.com/mr-glt/sx127x_lora) or forks which compiled but I could not get them to run.

 |    hal      | board   |                {{dht}}                      |                {{text_i2c}}                      |                {{oled_gps}}                      |                   {{lora_spi_send}}                          |                {{lora_spi_receive}}               |                {{lora_spi_gps}}                      |